stekel/autotest/README.md

-# autotest
+# AutoTest

-Automatically run unit tests when a file is saved by utilizing entr
+Automatically run unit tests when a project file is saved.